Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Skylight and Google Calendar both solve important problems.

-But neither solves the biggest one.
+But neither solves the biggest one:

 👉 how schedules actually get created and maintained